HeliosLang/compiler/README.md

 Note how the type expression for a function resembles the right-hand function value expression itself.

-Function values aren't entirely first class: they can't be put in containers (so not in lists nor in any fields of a `data` type).
+Function values aren't entirely first class: they can't be put in containers (so not in lists nor in any fields of a `data` of `union` type).

 ### Design principles
 * The DSL is a C-like language, so it can be read by almost any programmer.
-* Whitespace is insignificant.
+* C-like means that whitespace is insignificant.
 * For everything there should be one, and only one, obvious way of doing it.
 * Every symbol has only one function.
-* Brackets are only used for types (List-type and perhaps at some point in the future parametric types).
-Brackets aren't used for indexing.
+* Brackets are only used for types (List-type and perhaps at some point in the future Map, Maybe etc.).
+Brackets aren't used for indexing (see `getIndex` builtin).
 * Semi-colons are operators and are part of assignment expressions.
 They can't be used as separators.
-* Similarly the equals-sign is part of assignment expressions, and can't be used in other syntax.
+* Similarly the equals-sign is part of assignment expressions, and can't be used as other 'special' syntax.
-* Because expressions can contain assignments all distinct expressions must be clearly separately scoped (inside parentheses or braces).
+* Because expressions can contain assignments all distinct expressions should be visibly separately scoped (inside parentheses or braces).
 * The colon and comma act as separators, never as operators.
 * No name shadowing, no keyword shadowing.
 * Every variable declaration must be fully typed.
 * No type aliases as some users might expect automatic up-and-down-casting, and others won't expect that.
-* Every local and every global variable/construct (including function arguments) must be used when main() is called.
-Unused variables must be eliminated from the source-code.
+* Every declared name (local or global) must be used when main() is called.
+Unused names must be eliminated from the source-code.
 * All data types inside a union type must also be used.
-* `const` declarations guarantee complete compile-time evaluation.
-Expressions are otherwise never simplified/optimized during compilation.
+* (WiP) `const` declarations guarantee complete compile-time evaluation into primitive values.
+Expressions are otherwise never simplified/optimized.

 ### Untyped Plutus-Light